-For many of you this may be your first time living away from home in an unfamiliar country.
-This guide is designed to help you prepare for your stay here and give you practical advice about living and studying in the UK.
+For many of you this will be your first time away from home in an unfamiliar country.
+This guide is designed to help you prepare for your visit here and give you practical advice about visiting, living and perhaps working in the UK.

-It highlights some of the safety and security issues you may need to be aware of, offers sensible advice, and lists organisations to contact if you need help.
+It highlights some of the safety and security issues you will need to be aware of, offers sensible advice and lists organisations to contact if you need help.
+Issues regarding your personal safety and security will require a great deal of attention, not just in the early stages of your visit but for the duration of your time in the UK.